Biden’s role in Israel-Hamas ceasefire deal overshadowed by nemesis Trump

 “Politically, the timing could be aimed at setting the stage for framing the Trump team as more effective on Middle East peace issues – something to keep in mind as this develops.”

-For Biden, the overshadowing of his role in the Gaza ceasefire recalls the political fortunes of the late US President Jimmy Carter, who died last month at the age of 100.
+For Biden, the overshadowing of his role in the Gaza ceasefire recalls the political fortunes of the late US President Jimmy Carter, who served from 1977 to 1981 and died last month at the age of 100.

-In 1981, Carter, a one-term president like Biden, worked with the incoming administration of Ronald Reagan to secure the release of 52 Americans who were being held captive at the US embassy in Iran.
+In the dying days of his administration, Carter, a one-term president like Biden, worked with the incoming administration of Ronald Reagan to secure the release of 52 Americans who were being held captive at the US embassy in Iran.

+The crisis had dominated Carter’s final year in office and contributed to his low public approval before his landslide election defeat.

-After 444 days inside the embassy, the Americans, whose capture contributed to Carter’s low public approval before his landslide election defeat, were flown out of Iran just moments after Reagan was sworn in as president, delivering the new administration a major political victory.
+After 444 days inside the embassy, the Americans were flown out of Iran just moments after Reagan was sworn in as president, delivering the new administration a major political victory.